February 2021 – The Engineering Landscape is Changing

 Smart electronics, in particular, smart watches, tablets and mobile phones are developed rapidly over recent years and engineers are having to keep up and be adaptable with the ever-changing latest technologies.

-Rise of robots
+Rise of robots in the engineering landscape

 One of the biggest topics of conversation at the moment, is robotics and how likely the world is to use them in future years.
 The University of Oxford compiled a recent study that found over 700 jobs are at risk of technical disruption, which equates to approximately 47% of jobs being at risk due to artificial intelligence.